Some features of my 22" f/4 telescope

 Upper truss connector detail.
 From left to

 washer just small enough to fit inside of the truss (to prevent the

 one a regular threaded rod.
-I used 5/16-18
+I used 5/16-18 threads.

 Tube insert inside the truss.
 Available here.
 I got mine from a

 place I don't remember.